callawaywilson/socialcounts/README.md

 Parameters:

 * url: The url to fetch counts for from the services.
-The url is not standardized or transformed in any way, so a 'www.' prefix may change the results.
+The url is not standardized or transformed in any way (except prefixing with http:// when omitted), so a 'www.' prefix may change the results.
 * callback:  An optional jsonp callback to wrap the result in.
 Won't work for html or xml types.
 * type: An optional type of service to get the counts for.
 If specified, only the counts for the particular service will be returned